mattwar/UnionTypes/README.md

 By default the type will have a property named `Kind` that returns an enum named `Case` with names for each case taken from the case type itself.
 The values for each case can be accessed via strongly typed properties called `[case]Value`.

-If you enable generation of match functions with `TypeUnion(GenerateMatch=true)` you can write the following instead, and skip referring to the kind and value properties, but potentially cause delegate allocations due to capture.
+Alternatively, you can use the `Match` and `Select` methods instead of a switch statement and skip referring to the kind and value properties, but potentially cause delegate allocations due to capture.

 ```CSharp